Quick Summary

 - Inability to edit documents or email addresses once sent out for signature

-2. Adobe Acrobat Sign
+2. Best for Adobe Ecosystem Users: Adobe Acrobat Sign

 Adobe Acrobat Sign is a digital signature solution designed to streamline the document signing process.
 It’s integrated with Adobe Acrobat, allowing users to create, sign, send for signature, manage, and track documents from a single platform.

-This solution is also Microsoft’s preferred e-signature solution, so you also benefit from seamless integration with Microsoft apps.
+This solution is also Microsoft’s preferred eSignature solution, so you also benefit from seamless integration with Microsoft apps.
 That means if you already use tools like Outlook, Word, or PowerPoint, you may find it easier to incorporate Adobe Acrobat Sign into your workflow.

 Key Features